helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 fig 41b

-## Section 11.7: Protein synthesis on the ribosome
+##  11.7: Protein synthesis on the ribosome

 Recall from section 1.3D that the 'peptide bonds' which link amino acids to form polypeptides and proteins are in fact amide functional groups.